zoilomora/domoticz-raspberry-docker/README.md

 For example: `ssh pi@192.168.0.100`.

 ## Software installation
-Run the `curl -sS environment.sh | bash` command once logged into the Raspberry Pi.
+Run the `curl -sS https://raw.githubusercontent.com/zoilomora/domoticz-raspberry-docker/main/environment.sh | bash` command once logged into the Raspberry Pi.

 It will ask you to enter the password (if you haven't changed it) `raspberry`.